Donearm/Scientia/content/writing/Technical_Writing.md

 * Complex Audience
     * An audience composed of people with different backgrounds, experiences, specialties, and expectations.
 A variegated audience.
+* Data Fluency
+    * The ability to interpret, create, and communicate information in data.
+It is like the fluency in a language, which includes not only the understanding of words and grammar but also the capacity to express oneself in such a language.
 * Documentation Process
     * The sum of procedures and actions on how to create documentation.
 * Echo Words